 The Richard & Helen DeVos Japanese Garden

 Tranquility, simplicity and beauty are the very essence of a Japanese garden.
-Fred and Lena Meijer had long appreciated the traditions and experiences of Japanese gardens.
-In 2009, Fred Meijer articulated his and Lena’s shared love of Japanese gardens and asked about adding one to Meijer Gardens.
-The concept was born, planning began and construction commenced in 2012.
+Fred and Lena Meijer had long appreciated the traditions and experiences of Japanese gardens, so in 2009 they asked about adding one to Meijer Gardens.

 Try adjusting filters and try again.